Table of Contents

 - Add native iOS (Swift) or Android code (Kotlin) without major effort

 - Top-notch performance

 - Ideal for companies that use React JS for the web, as many React components could be re-used

 - Large open source community that supports it, and many third-party components and libraries are available

 Cons of React Native:

-- Any upgrades in third-party libraries usually are tied to the latest version of React Native and forces developers to upgrade the core React Native.
+- Any upgrades in third-party libraries are usually tied to the latest version and forces developers to upgrade the core React Native.
 This adds up work whenever there is a major upgrade.

 In today’s world, you can find many famous businesses that already use this framework and are thriving every day.
 Tech giants like Skype, UberEats, Facebook, Instagram, Vogue, Pinterest, and Tesla use React Native.